 21. Indian Echo Caverns

-These spectacular caverns were formed by water cutting through the 440 million year old limestone and are a stunning natural sight.
+These spectacular caverns in Hummelstown were formed by water cutting through the 440 million year old limestone and are a stunning natural sight.

 While exploring the caves, you will discover crystal clear lakes, beautiful rock formations and intimate passageways.